coracle-social/pomade/README2.md

 - Run cleanup job for challenges, inactive registrations, etc that have expired
 - generalize email?
 Login could be any string, mailer service need not use email
-- get rid of email encryption, it's not that useful and adds lots of complexity
 - update readme, include a disclaimer that it's alpha
 - Remove login and always use recovery?
 Or add a flag that says whether to send the share?
-- Remove Message suffix
-- rename client to session?
 - email has to be bound at registration, otherwise an attacker with access to any session could recover to their own email
 - add last_activity timestamps and add created at from event to list endpoint
 - pubkey selection isn't going to work, since it leaks info to someone with an email, and signers also don't know about all sessions.
 Maybe we have to restrict emails to a single pubkey?
 Or put pubkey selection in the email?